Real-Dev-Squad/React-Sign-Up-Flow-With-Tests/README.md

 ## Milestone vocabulary

-Starbucks has the following denotions for sizes:
+Starbucks has the following denotations for sizes:

 ```
 Tall - Small glass